 In our view, there are two key takeaways from this exercise:

 1 The longer the holding period, the more likely a positive return for both asset classes.

 2 The power of income has been a notable tailwind for EMD over even moderate holding periods.

 In other words, the coupon income received by EMD investors not only provided downside protection, but also provided an incentive for investors to stay invested—particularly in periods of volatility.
 Combining the power of compounding with opportunities for price appreciation—attained through active security selection—creates what we believe is a very attractive potential total return profile, and one worth consideration by a range of investors with long-term horizons and allocations to risk assets.

-We believe that a flexible approach—one that uses a dynamic allocation to hard-currency sovereign and corporate debt as well as tactical allocations to local currency sovereign debt—offers the most value for investors.
-It’s also a good way of keeping pace with changes to the composition of emerging markets while pursuing the best opportunities the asset class has to offer.
+We believe that a flexible approach—one that uses a dynamic allocation to hard currency sovereign and corporate debt as well as tactical allocations to local currency sovereign debt—offers the most value for investors.
+It’s also a good way of keeping pace with changes to the composition of EMs while pursuing the best opportunities the asset class has to offer.

 How to get the most out of an EMD allocation

 With decades of experience investing in EMD, we know that country selection is critical to alpha generation.
 However, as experienced investors know, it isn’t just about which countries to invest in, but also the strategy and approach taken in each country.